Text-to-Table: A New Way of Information Extraction: Experiments

 \subsection{Procedure}

 \textbf{Methods:} We conduct experiments with vanilla seq2seq and our method, as well as baselines.

 We know of no existing method that can be directly employed in text-to-table.
 For each dataset, we first define the schemas based on the training data, then use an existing method of relation extraction (RE) or named entity extraction (NER) to extract information, and finally create tables based on the schemas and extracted information.
 We take it as the baseline for the dataset.
 No baseline can be applied to all four datasets.
-For RE, we use PURE, a state-of-the-art method~\citep{zhong2020frustratingly}.
-For NER, we use BERT model~\citep{devlin2019bert}.
+For RE, we use PURE, a state-of-the-art method~\citep{zhong-chen-2021-frustratingly}.
+For NER, we use BERT~\citep{devlin2019bert}.

-\textbf{Training:} For vanilla seq2seq and our method, we fine-tune the seq2seq models from BART-base, which has 12 layers, 768 hidden dimensions, 16 heads, and 139M parameters.
-For RE and NER, we fine-tune the models from BERT-base-uncased, which has 12 layers, 768 hidden dimensions, 12 heads, and 110M parameters.

-All models are trained with the Adam optimizer until convergence, and the hyper-parameters are tuned on the development sets.
-Appendix A shows the hyper-parameters.
-For the small datasets of Rotowire and WikiTableText, we run experiments five times with different random seeds and take average of results to reduce variance.
+\textbf{Training:} For vanilla seq2seq and our method, we adopt Transformer~\citep{vaswani2017attention} as the model and fine-tune the models from BART-base.
+We also experiment with BART-large.
+For RE and NER, we fine-tune the models from BERT-base-uncased.
+All models are trained with Adam optimizer until convergence.
+Hyper-parameters are shown in Appendix \ref{sec:appendix:hyperparameters}.
+For the small datasets of Rotowire and WikiTableText, we run experiments five times with different random seeds and take the average of results to reduce variance.